-If the oil palm sector continues to grow at the current trajectory, we estimate that oil palm plantation area in Berau can double in size by 2025, reaching 240,000 ha.
+As illustrated in Figure 4, if the oil palm sector continues to grow at the current trajectory, we estimate that oil palm plantation area in Berau can double in size by 2025, reaching 240,000 ha.
 However, policy measures are already in place to limit such expansion.